 Fifth year medical students can undertake a year-long integrated placement in Broken Hill as part of the Extended Clinical Placement Program (ECPP).

-A placement in Broken Hill is made up of hospital-based obstetrics and gynaecology, GP parallel consulting, and four weeks at the remote site of either Bourke or Wilcannia—providing an opportunity to work in small isolated communities that offer a unique Indigenous health experience.
+A placement in Broken Hill is made up of hospital-based obstetrics and gynaecology, Emergency Department, GP parallel consulting, and four weeks at the remote site of either Bourke or Wilcannia—providing an opportunity to work in small isolated communities that offer a unique Indigenous health experience.

 The weekly Enhanced Rural Inter-professional Cultural Health (ENRICH) program will expand your learning in medicine (covering topics such as prescribing and chest drain insertion), culture (particularly visual art) and the CRASH SIM—an annual simulation disaster training event.